Irving, Texas

 How can I make a gift or a memorial contribution to Redeemer?

-Gifts can be made either via cash or check by dropping them into the collection plate during the Offertory section of the service.
+Gifts can be made either via cash or check by dropping them into the collection plate during the Offertory section of the service or visit our online giving page here.
 You may contact the church office or our treasurer about our gifts policy and to answer any other questions you may have.
-Redeemer is not currently set up to accept online or credit card contributions.

 Return to the top of the page.